Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Reporting & transparency

-The Sea Cargo Charter recognizes that there are different types of charterers and wants to facilitate participation by giving Signatories reporting options.
-The reporting is, therefore, divided into four segments that ensure certain minimum reporting requirements so as to maximize impact while ensuring both flexibility and the widest adoption possible.
+The Sea Cargo Charter recognises that there are different types of charterers and shipowners and wants to facilitate participation by giving signatories reporting options.
+The reporting is, therefore, divided into segments for charterers (C1-C4) and for shipowners (S1-S4) that ensure certain minimum reporting requirements so as to maximise impact while ensuring both flexibility and the widest adoption possible.

 Reporting & transparency